jaemnkm/design-system-2/_components/search.md

     <h4 class="usa-heading">Usability</h4>
     <h5>When to use</h5>
     <ul class="usa-content-list">
-      <li>When the number of results are relevant to explain to the user the relative success of their query.</li>
+      <li>When zero results are returned by the user's query.</li>
+      <li>Use the Profile eligibility filter variation when the user unselects all checkboxes and thus has choosen to view no open jobs.</li>
     </ul>
   </div>
 </div>